Kruithne/electron-installer/README.md

 ```

 Notes on file exclusion:
-- The pattern is matched against the file path as it appears inside the ZIP/TAR archive, not the final file path on disk.
+- The pattern is matched against the file path as it appears inside the ZIP archive, not the final file path on disk.
 - To exclude locale files more efficiently, see the [Locales](#locale) section.

 ### Locale